Tennis is more psychological

 The error is yours alone.
 There is no team to camouflage or confuse the issue.

-There are many decisions to make and there is not enough time to make them.
-With only the slightest of alterations in strategy, each point provides you the opportunity to be risky or conservative.
+There are many decisions to make, and there is not enough time to make them.
+With only the slightest of alterations in strategy, each point provides you with the opportunity to be risky or conservative.
 While there are unexpected, or smart, or safe plays in other sports as well, the options are not continually flowing as in tennis, with an instant change in strategy dictated.

 Choice of opponents is more open

 People of differing abilities can play without the better necessarily feeling compromised.
 When teams are mismatches in other sports, the game is often no fun at all.

 It looks easy

 The face of the racquet is big, and the court is big.
 In basketball and golf, the goal isn't much bigger than the ball and in baseball, the diameter of the bat isn't much different from that of the ball.

 The game is broken down into many even divisions

-You switch serves each game, switch sides every two games, switch the direction of serving each point, and get two serves each time.
+You switch serves each game, change sides every two games, switch the direction of serving each point, and get two serves each time.
 This produces sixteen different sub-games, each subject to different influences.
 There are numerous other even divisions, such as forehand and backhand, forecourt and backcourt, cross-court and down the line shots.
 Changing one's game may sometimes be useful advice, but which game and with what change may not be readily apparent.

 Tennis is a quiet game

 Much of the play seems to depend on the sound of the racquet meeting the ball, as well as the sight of the ball.
 And concentration seems invariably intertwined with either silence or a constant, muted sound pattern.